Heavy Duty Orthopedic Innersprings

 Naturepedic uses only the very best innersprings available.
 Our flagship crib innerspring features 252 coils at 15.5 gauge

-with 9 gauge border wire and additional 9 gauge center reinforcement.
+with 9 gauge border wire.
 This provides ideal support and weight distribution.

 Our crib classic model features 150 coils at 13 gauge coils with 9 guage border wire.
 Our twin, full, and queen size mattresses

 How many coils do I want in an innerspring?